carmengmz/circRNA/README.md

 To finish, we will apply the best classification model, among those generated in the training process, on the test set to check whether the training results are extrapolated to a new data set and we will report the AUC as a measure of their performance.

 The implementation has been done in R and has been automated in the R Markdown [Classify.Rmd](https://github.com/carmengmz/circRNA/blob/master/src/Classify.Rmd) script.
 This script can be executed on any operating system that has a graphical environment in which Rstudio can be installed (https://www.rstudio.com/)

+You must tune hyperparams and set up a suitable value for some vars (as cross-validation folds).
+In the code there are indications to do that and you can find a tuned script for our example in [Coronary-Classify.Rmd](https://github.com/carmengmz/circRNA/blob/master/example/Coronary-Classify.Rmd) and the output report [Coronary-Classify.html](https://carmengmz.github.io/circRNA/example/Coronary-Classify.html)